cdig/take-and-make/README.md

     console.log("We're living in the future!")
 ```

+### Take: Standard Events

-Lastly, out-of-the-box, we listen for a bunch of standard events on the `window`, and call Make() when they fire.
+Out-of-the-box, we listen for a bunch of standard events on the `window`, and call Make() when they fire.
 That way, you can use Take() to wait for common events like the page being loaded, or the very first mouse click (possibly useful for WebAudioAPI, or debugging).

 ```coffee
 Take "load", ()->